ajohnson-uoregon/llvm-project/clang-tools-extra/clang-rewrite/paper.md

 code and describe how to modify it, and inspired some of our user interface.
 As the Nobrainer project has existed for longer than ours, it supports more of the C++ standard.
-However, Nobrainer uses more restrictive and specialized syntax (e.g., to match a single expression, the expression must be returned) and generally enforces more restrictions on transformations than we do.
-They do this to ensure their transformations are (type-)safe, but we opted to take a more lenient approach both to simplify the implementation of our prototype and to give users more flexibility in the transformations they can define.
-It's easy to imagine cases where users may want to change the type of an expression, such as testing multiple precision arithmetic, but this is nearly impossible in Nobrainer.
-Nobrainer rewrite rules are strictly before-and-after code snippets; ours allow for more nuance with both insert and replace rules and the potential for adding more control and logic around which transformations happen when.
+However, Nobrainer uses more restrictive and specialized syntax and generally enforces more restrictions on transformations than we do.
+They do this to ensure their transformations are (type-)safe, but we opted to take a more lenient approach.
+For example, it's easy to imagine cases where users may want to change the type of an expression, such as testing multiple precision arithmetic, but this is nearly impossible in Nobrainer.
 Nobrainer's design philosophy is to make matchers as specific as possible and force users to add generality - they assume all names in a matcher are literals unless they are specified as parameters and do their best to enforce safety.
-Our philosophy is almost precisely opposite of that: our matchers are as general as possible and users must add specificity, e.g., with literals, and we allow users to define any transformations they wish with minimal restrictions on safety.
+Our philosophy is almost precisely the opposite: our matchers are as general as possible and users must add specificity, e.g., with literals, and we allow users to define any transformations they wish with minimal restrictions on safety.
+Nobrainer is also, sadly, not open-source.

 # References